-BS, Biology, Ambrose College, Davenport, IAMD, Medicine, University of Iowa College of Medicine, Iowa City, IAPhD, Neuroscience, University of Iowa, Iowa City, IA
+BS, Biology, Ambrose College, Davenport, IAMD, Medicine, University of Iowa College of Medicine, Iowa City, IAPhD, Neuroscience, University of Iowa College of Medicine, Iowa City, IA

-Residency, Psychiatry, University of Iowa Hospitals and Clinics, Iowa City, IAPharmacology Research Training Program, Pharmacology, NIH, Bethesda, MDFellowship, Clinical Neuroscience, Clinical Neuroscience Branch, NIMH, Bethesda, MD
+Residency, Psychiatry, Department of Psychiatry, University of Iowa, Iowa City, IAPharmacology Research Training Program, Pharmacology, NIH, Bethesda, MDFellowship, Clinical Neuroscience, Clinical Neuroscience Branch, NIMH, Bethesda, MD

 Biosciences Graduate ProgramInterdisciplinary Graduate Program in GeneticsInterdisciplinary Graduate Program in Neuroscience

 I have three major foci of research in my laboratory.
 The first focus is molecular gene-environment (GxE) studies of large longitudinal cohorts.
 The second focus is centered on my work with MED12 in human health and behavior.
 The third area is the development of transcriptional profiling techniques in behavioral health.

 Molecular Studies of GxE Effects in Behavioral Illness.